jk-gan/my-website/posts/building-blog-nextjs-tailwindcss.md

 > npm run build
 ```

-These generated files are in the `out` folder including `foo-bar.html` and `hello-world.html`:
+These generated files are in the `out` folder including `foo-bar.html` and `hello-world.html` because of the `getStaticPaths` function:
 ![File output](/building-blog-nextjs-tailwindcss/output.png)

-Run the server and open [`http://localhost:3000/blog/hello-world`](http://locahost:3000/blog/hello-world):
+Run the server and open [`http://localhost:3000/blog/hello-world`](http://localhost:3000/blog/hello-world).
+We can see the content of the article now:
 ![Hello World Page](/building-blog-nextjs-tailwindcss/hello-world.png)

+#### Style the Generated HTML
-Now we want to style the generated HTML elements properly, e.g. the `<backquote>` in this case.
-We can probably style each of the HTML elements using `tailwindcss` ourselves but this could be a tedious task.
-Luckily, Tailwind provides a very easy way to automatically style the HTML elements for us using [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography).
+As you may have noticed that our content is not styled properly, e.g. the `<backquote>` in this case.
+Tailwind provides a very easy way to automatically style the HTML elements for us using [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography).

 All we have to do is to add `prose` class in `./posts/[slug].js`:
 ```diff